ternandsparrow/inaturalist-docker/README.md

   1. `vim start-or-restart-stack.sh` to add all the values it asks for
   1. `chmod +x start-or-restart-stack.sh`
   1. for the first time **only** after cloning `git submodule init`
-  1. everytime, make sure the submodules are up to date `git submodule update`
+  1. everytime you pull new commits, make sure the submodules are up to date `git submodule update`
   1. start the stack `./start-or-restart-stack.sh`
   1. watch the logs `docker logs -f inat_app` until Rails has started
   1. if you need to run the "only on first run" tasks, you can do it with: